 A story?
 Rather a nightmare?
 Perhaps, but this is exactly what Paul encountered in the Corinthian congregation, even the guy who had a relationship with his mother-in-law!
 The things this congregation struggled with, make your hair stand on end.
-But what does it have
+But what does it have to do with us today?
+It happened two thousand years ago, so should be irrelevant today!
+Really?

-This sad letter from Paul to the rebellious congregation in Corinth is still relevant today, because these things are happening in congregations!
+This sad letter from Paul to the rebellious congregation in Corinth is still relevant today, because these things are still happening in congregations!
 Perhaps in a different form, but we still hear of things happening in the church that make your hair stand on end.
 Every now and then there are reports in the newspapers of some elder who cheated his wife with his deacon's wife, or a pastor who came addicted to gambling.
 Or even a married pastor who goes around homosexually with other men.
 The church did not escape moral decay!
 Daily we read about the terrible things that happen, also to believers.